 With that in mind, here are some circumstances that typically do allow for expungement in California:

-If you have a felony conviction on your criminal record, it’s worth reaching out to Louis J. Goodman for a free consultation to check if you can have your felony expunged.
-Sealing your felony record can help you to avoid further negative implications it may have on your life.
+If you have a felony conviction on your criminal record, it’s worth reaching out to the Law Office of Louis J. Goodman for a free consultation to check if you can have your felony expunged.
+Sealing your felony record can help you to avoid further negative implications your charges may have on your life.

 In California, job applicants are not required to disclose their criminal conviction history when applying for a job, though the question almost always arises at some stage in the hiring process.
 Expunging your criminal record means that you may not have to check the box stating you have a prior criminal conviction.

-Now we have discussed how long does a felony stay on your record in California, what expungement is, and whether you may be eligible, you’re ready to begin the process of filing to expunge the felony charge from your criminal history.
+Now that we have discussed how long a felony stays on your record in California, what expungement is, and whether you may be eligible, you’re ready to begin the process of filing to expunge a felony charge from your criminal history.
 Here are the necessary steps required to remove felony charges from your records.

-The first action is to speak with your attorney about getting your records expunged.
-Being represented by a lawyer will lead you to a greater chance of success.
-Attorneys can also help you understand the process as you move through it by interpreting legal jargon and assisting with complex legal forms.
+The first action to take is to speak with an attorney about getting your records expunged.
+Being represented by a criminal defense lawyer can lead you to a greater chance of success.
+Attorneys can also help you understand the process and protect your rights as you move through it by interpreting legal jargon and assisting with complex legal forms.

 Before you get your felony expunged, you need to get the charge reduced to a misdemeanor.
-This can be achieved by filing a form under PC 17(b)(3), usually available from the courthouse.
+This can be achieved by filing a form under PC 17(b)(3), usually available at your local courthouse.
 If it is not, you can draft a copy with the help of your lawyer.

 Once your charge has been reduced to a misdemeanor, you need to file for a Petition to Dismiss a Misdemeanor, PC 1203.4.
 You can get these forms from the courthouse or download them online.

-Hearings take place in the same order they were filed, and the next step is to initiate the hearing process.
-The timeframe for an expungement to be successfully completed in California is typically a few months.
+The next step is to initiate the hearing process.
+Hearings take place in the same order they were filed, and you can expect to complete the expungement process in California is typically a few months.

-Your lawyer will guide you through the preparatory process before your hearing.
-In some cases, you will need to appear at the hearing, and in others, you will not.
+Your lawyer can help guide you through the preparatory process before your hearing.
+In some cases, you may need to appear at the hearing, but this isn’t always a requirement.
 Often during hearings, reasons to deny expungement are presented.
-Be prepared to defend your objectives, and provide all supporting documentation and a written statement to the courts.
+Be prepared to defend your objectives and provide all supporting documentation and a written statement to the courts.

 An expungement hearing usually takes about 10 minutes, and it takes place before a judge with no jury.
 The judge will determine whether you are eligible for expungement by considering:

-If you are successful, the California Superior Court Judge will send you a signed order detailing the dismissal of your conviction.
-If your petition is denied you can ask why it has been rejected and learn what is necessary to get it accepted next time.
+If you are successful, the California Superior Court Judge sends you a signed order detailing the dismissal of your conviction.
+If your petition is denied, you can ask why it has been rejected and learn what is necessary to get it accepted next time.
 Once you have made the necessary changes and six months have passed since your petition was rejected, you can file with the courts again.

-When you’re facing a criminal conviction, it’s natural to wonder how long does a felony stay on your record in California.
+When you’re facing a criminal conviction, it’s natural to ask yourself: how long does a felony stay on your record in California?
 The inconvenient truth is that it will be there forever unless you take decisive action to have it removed.

-With an excellent professional legal representative, you can get your felony expunged and sealed from public view and may even get your case dismissed altogether.
+With an excellent professional legal representative, you can get your felony expunged and sealed from public view, and may even be able to get your case dismissed altogether.
 This can lift the weight of a felony conviction from your shoulders and help you move forward in life with confidence.

 Fields marked with an * are required